 What Kind Of Person Studies This Course?

-Where Will An A Level In French or German Lead Me?
+Where Will An A Level In French Lead Me?

 Careers most often associated with languages include those in the travel industry, bi-lingual secretaries, translators, interpreters, marketing and retail.
 However, for many careers a language qualification, although perhaps not essential, can be seen as a desirable asset by employers.
 This is why many Universities combine a variety of subjects with language study, such as Law, Business and Management Studies, and indeed an increasing number prefer a language qualification on entry.